tux-eithel/gosiege/README.md

-# SIEGE, the http/https stress tester made in GO
+# GOSIEGE, the http/https stress tester made in GO